getlantern/lantern/README.markdown

 ToValue may be deprecated and removed in the near future.

-Try Otto.ToValue for a reaplcement.
+Try Otto.ToValue for a replacement.

 #### func  TrueValue

 ```go
 func TrueValue() Value
 ```
-TrueValue will return a value represting true.
+TrueValue will return a value representing true.

 It is equivalent to: